The below settings are to be used in the

 - Compressed protocol is also supported.

-replication- replication protocol, used for nodes communication.
+replication- replication protocol used for nodes communication.
 More details can be found in the replication section.
+You can specify multiple replication listeners, but they must all listen on the same IP; only the ports can be different.

 http- same as Not specified.
 Manticore will accept connections at this port from remote agents and clients via HTTP and HTTPS.